-Students are required to PASS the LAB1 assignment and to PASS the in-class exercises (ÖVN1) in order to pass the course.
+Students are required to PASS the LAB1 assignment and to PASS the in-class exercises (ÖVN1) to pass the course.
 Students are also required to PASS the final exam (TEN1) to pass the course.
-The final grade a student achieves is determined by their result on TEN1.
+The final grade a student achieves for the course is determined by their result on TEN1.